SpiralAPI/roblox-player-server-finder/README.md

 simply run and enter the targets username

 # safety
-the script only contacts official roblox endpoints and wont any data, but if you wanna be safe you can look through the code (good on you for being cautious)
+the script only contacts official roblox endpoints and wont retain any data, but if you wanna be safe you can look through the code (good on you for being cautious)